 Civil Defence and Emergency Management

-The role of civil defence
+The role of Civil Defence

 The aim of Civil Defence Emergency Management (CDEM) is to ensure the safety of people, property and the environment.
 We do this by identifying significant hazards in the community, determining community vulnerability to these hazards, and building community resilience to recover from significant events.
 Civil Defence is a system of mobilising the full resources of the community to cope with disasters.

-Every city or district council is required by the Civil Defence Emergency Management Act 2002 to plan for emergencies.
-The council must also maintain Civil Defence capability and have a Civil Defence Local Controller.
 A civil defence emergency is declared, usually by the Mayor, when a disaster is so large that normal emergency services (police, fire and ambulance) cannot cope adequately and the safety of the public is at risk.
-Civil Defence aims to prevent, reduce, or overcome any hazard or harm or loss to the public or property that may be associated with any emergency.

 Civil Defence is not an emergency service, but seen as a coordination provider between the Emergency Services and community resources.